-MGMT 615 (3-3-0) Organizational Behavior: This course explores importance of human behavior in reaching organizational goals.
+MGMT 615 (3-3-0) Leading Organizations: This course explores the importance of human behavior in reaching organizational goals.
 Course emphasis: managing individual and interpersonal relations; group and inter-group dynamics; leadership, communication and motivation skills in managing organizational performance and change.

 MGMT 645 (3-3-0) Electronic Commerce: The purpose of this course is to provide the essentials of electronic commerce-how it is being conducted and managed as well as assessing its major opportunities, limitations, issues, and risks.
-Major topics include Internet consumer retailing, business-to-business ecommerce, m-commerce, e-commerce support services, and e-commerce strategy and implementation.
+Major topics include Internet consumer retailing, business-to-business e-commerce, m-commerce, e-commerce support services, and e-commerce strategy and implementation.
 Students will also learn how to launch a successful online business.

 MGMT 650 (3-3-0) Business Policy and Strategy: This is a capstone course designed to develop a framework of analysis for long-term policy formulation in a global economy.
 Case materials and computer simulation are used to integrate strategic concepts and techniques learned in earlier core courses.
 Emphasis will be placed on social and ethical responsibilities of management.

-Prerequisite: MKTG 640 And FINC 620
+Prerequisite: ACCT 610 And MGMT 615 And MKTG 640 And FINC 620 Or consent of instructor